robcarver17/skipperman/docs/identify_cadets_at_event_help.md

 It won't deal with names that are very different.

+You can see a list of cadets with identical matches in the [registration editing, warnings section](registration_editing_help.md#warnings).

 ## If the cadet isn't a close match to a single existing cadet

 If the cadet isn't identical or a close match to a single existing cadet, then Skipperman will ask you to add the cadet to it's data.
 You will see a screen like this: